Measuring the success of a door drop marketing campaign

 To calculate the ROI of your leaflet distribution campaign, you take the total revenue generated from the campaign (hence the importance of measurable goals), minus the cost of the leaflet campaign then divide this by the cost of your campaign to work out the return on every pound spent.
 For example an ROI of 4:1 means you generated £4 for every £1 spent.

 Understand how your customers are responding to your leaflets.
 Did they go online, did they phone?
 This helps with future planning but also tells you where you need to invest in the future.

-If you know the likely response you will get from your leaflets then you can plan for your business.
-If you know you generate a certain number of enquiries then you can understand what volume of leaflets you need in the future to reach your business goal.
+For example, if your campaign generates a certain number of enquiries then you can understand what volume of leaflets you need in the future to reach your business goal.

 Response rates for a door drop or leaflet campaign can vary based on a variety of factors, like industry, the audience, the goals of the campaign (eg campaigns for brand awareness might not require an action and therefore would bring the average response rate down).

 You can read more on the advantages of using door drop marketing here.

 If you are using different designs for your door drop campaign over time, you can determine which is the one that works best for you.
 What offers work best?
 Do you have seasonal offers that work at different times of the year?
 The more you hone your approach the better the results you can yield.

 When signing up to distribute a leaflet campaign with Leafletdrop, your dedicated account manager can discuss with you the options for leaflet design according to your goals and your industry.

 By using different targeting you can understand which sets of customers respond to which campaigns better.
 Once you know this, it can be simple to find more customers that look like your good customers and therefore improve your response rates further.